‘What is the point of life?’ is a question that’s been bugging humans since day one.

 You can get involved in a community clean-up project, organize an adventure group for disadvantaged youth, or re-paint your mother’s house.
 You can do so many things, big and small, to help others and make their lives a little easier.

 “Practice kindness all day to everybody, and you will realize you’re already in heaven now.”Jack Kerouac

 It may come as no surprise that helping others provides a sense of the meaning of fulfillment in life.
 One study even proves it.
 Daryl Van Tongeren published a study in The Journal of Positive Psychology that involved 400 participants.

 All participants were questioned on how often they help others through volunteering or other altruistic behaviors and how much meaning they felt their lives had.
 Participants who reported higher levels of generous, altruistic behavior also had the highest reported levels of meaningfulness and purpose.

 What are your core values?
-What are the things, concepts, or beliefs in your life that have the most meaning to you?
-What would you fight to preserve or achieve above all else?
+What are the concepts or beliefs in your life that have the most meaning to you?
+What will you fight to preserve or achieve above all else?

-As such, it’s crucial to identify and align with your true values if you want to live a happy and meaningful life.
+As such, it’s crucial to identify and align with your true values if you want to live a meaningful and happy life.

-If you’re not sure what our values are, it might take some inner exploration to find them.
+If you’re not sure what your values are, it may take some inner exploration to find them.
 Below we’ve included a list of common core values to spark some inspiration for your journey inwards.

 - Physical fitness